 - ADTR works with associate dean and college IT staff for college-wide IT strategy and policy planning.

 ITLC - Information Technology Leadership Committee

-- ITLC focuses on central and college IT issues and planning with members from colleges, extension, and the university library represent the committee.
+- ITLC focuses on central and college IT issues and planning with members from colleges, extension and the university library.